upretim/recursion/README.md

 # recursion
-This repository contains some basic recusion problems and solutions
+This repository contains some basic recusion problems and solutions.